krakenjs/levee/README.md

 ### Methods
 - `run(context, callback)`

-Executes the wrapped functionality within the circuit breaker functionality.
+Executes the wrapped functionality within the circuit breaker functionality with the arguments:
     - `context` - any context to be provided to the implementation.
     - `callback` - the callback to be fired upon completion with the singature: `function (err, [param1, param2, ...])`;